allenallen/StockXChallenge/StockXChallenge/README.md

 	d.
 Use date, UserId, AccountCode, StockCode as composite key
 	e.

-5. Process each summary orders by creating a postcost:
+5. Process each summary orders by creating a poscost:
 	a. run query via StockXDBController
 	b. get one line from reader
 	c. update balance in portfolio ( we might need a portfolio table. use same columns as poscost)